jfqd/kivitendo_rest_api/README.md

   # create a secret for the application
   rails secret

-  # and copy it into the secret.yml
+  # and copy it into the secret.yml.enc
   # together with the http-basic
   # credentials and the database-url
   # see secrets.yml.bak for reference
+  rails secrets:setup
   rails secrets:edit

   # start the webserver